LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

         absorption [dB] = -0.14986747

-The peak overpressure and positive phase duration are defined from Kinney & Graham scaling laws computed internally at a reference distance defined by 35 :math:`\frac{\text{m}}{\text{kg}^3}` (this is the distance at which the shock velocity slows to within 1% of the sound speed).
+The peak overpressure and positive phase duration are defined from Kinney & Graham (1985) scaling laws computed internally at a reference distance defined by 35 :math:`\frac{\text{m}}{\text{kg}^3}` (this is the distance at which the shock velocity slows to within 1% of the sound speed and propagation becomes essentially linear/elastic).
 Also, the ambient pressure and temperature are estimated from the sound speed and density so that explosive sources aloft can be specified.
 The waveform evolution is computed along the ray path and any caustic encounters are noted and the expected phase shift applied.
 The analysis returns an initial waveform file ('ToyAtmo.wvfrm_init.dat') that includes the near-source blastwave and the arrival waveform file ('ToyAtmo.wvfrm_out.dat').

 Currently there are no built-in visualization methods for individual waveform predictions.